GatorEducator/gatorgrade/README.md

 at the bottom of the display and will be in red until the percentage of passed checks reaches 100%.

 A passing check indicates that the requirement listed under that check has been fully fulfilled.
-Whereas a failing check indicates that a the requirement listed has not yet been completely fulfilled.
+Whereas a failing check indicates that the requirement listed has not yet been completely fulfilled.

 Passing check:\
 <span style="color:green">&#10004;</span>   Remove all TODOs